habin-isa/Angelos/README.md

 * We followed a TDD approach
 * We stuck to our objectives and had daily stand-ups, check-ins retros, and knowledge sharing sessions

+## Using the App
+* Check out our wiki for instructions on using the app from a user's perspective: https://github.com/habin-isa/Angelos/wiki/Thursday-5th-July-(Day-9)---Our-App-Store-Description

 ## User Stories
 ```
 As a User